Waning Crescent on

 Moon before ascending node

-12 days after descending node on 23 January 2027 at 17:26 in ♌ Leo.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 6 February 2027 at 21:44 in ♒ Aquarius.
+12 days after descending node on 23 January 2027 at 17:26 in ♌ Leo the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 6 February 2027 at 21:44 in ♒ Aquarius.

 Moon after southern standstill

-3 days since the previous standstill on 2 February 2027 at 02:38 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.706°, the lunar orbit is extending northward over the next 10 days to face maximum declination of ∠27.710° at the point of next northern standstill on 16 February 2027 at 07:59 in ♊ Gemini.
+3 days since the last southern standstill on 2 February 2027 at 02:38 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.706° the lunar orbit is extending northward over the next 10 days to face maximum declination of ∠27.710° at the point of next northern standstill on 16 February 2027 at 07:59 in ♊ Gemini.

 Syzygy in 1 day